Nursing and Cloth Diapering At Disney

 Ditch the diaper bag and opt for a backpack.
 It’s easier to carry and stow and organize.
-Opt for one with at least two large compartments.
+Opt for one with at least two big compartments.
 One big compartment is for diapers only.
 That way everything else in the bag like baby food won’t be with dirty diapers.

-Bring two wet bags one for clean, so your not digging for a diaper and they are easy to find with a squirmy baby and one for wet/dirty diapers.
+Worried that the diapers will smell bring a small zip-lock bag with baking soda and sprinkle into the wet diapers.
+Bring two wet bags one for clean diapers and put them in there.
+This way you're not digging for a diaper and they are easy to find with a squirmy baby.
+The second wet bag is for wet/dirty diapers.

 If you use reusable wipes, use a small zippered pouch to hold the clean ones and opt for a travel size spray bottle from the trial size section of the store to carry your wipe solution.